damellis/ESP/README.md

 - [ofxGrt](https://github.com/nickgillian/ofxGrt), an openFrameworks extension
   for the Gesture Recognition Toolkit (GRT).
 Specifically [our fork of the ofxGrt repository](https://github.com/nebgnahz/ofxGrt/tree/snapshot-for-sensors).

+- [ofxDatGui](https://braitsch.github.io/ofxDatGui/), a framework for building GUIs in openFrameworks.
+Specifically [our fork of the repository](https://github.com/nebgnahz/ofxDatGui/).

+- [ofxParagraph](https://github.com/braitsch/ofxParagraph), for rendering multi-line text.

 ## License